 Clinical Professor, Psychiatry and Behavioral Sciences

 Honors & Awards

 PhD Training: Kent State University (2001) OH

 Internship: VA Puget Sound Health Care System (2001) WA

 Doctoral Education, Kent State University, OH (2001)

-The main objective of this study is to evaluate the efficacy of SRP-4045 and SRP-4053 compared to placebo in Duchenne muscular dystrophy (DMD) patients with out-of-frame deletion mutations amenable to skipping exon 45 and exon 53, respectively.
+The main objective of this study is to evaluate the efficacy of SRP-4045 and SRP-4053 compared to placebo in participants with DMD with out-of-frame deletion mutations amenable to skipping exon 45 and exon 53, respectively.